djedefregoban/pq-ui-to-sheet/readme.md

 # ALWAYS UPDATE FIRST

 # What to care about
-1. Give a different session for each client to prevent manipulation
+1. Give a different session for each client to prevent manipulation X

-# Procedure
+# Module Overview
-1. Email to the PQ Question Form
-2. The form determines which PQ to send
-3. Send Google Form to fill out the PQ
-4. PQ automatically sent back to us in pdf to the correspond dropbox
-5. if client doesn't do PQ within a certain amount of time, auto-follow-up

-# Sender
+## Sender
 1. Enter Client ID and PQ info on the website
 3. Find the client on Notion using client ID
-4. Create a task linked to the client specifying how pqs have been sent (timestamp! no check off!) e.g.,
+4. Create a task linked to the client specifying how pqs have been sent (leave timestamp! dont check off done!) e.g.,
 - Title
 BOT: Send PQ - 3 PQ(s) have been sent (# set up date and dont check off the mark)